 - Terriers — Yorkshire, toy fox, silky, Boston and other terriers are the perfect size for apartments.
 Some breeds have the tendency to bark if left alone, so be sure to invest in training and socializing your affectionate terrier.

 - Bulldogs — Lazy enough for any lifestyle, bulldogs are great apartment pets, even if sometimes they seem more like a furnishing.
+They can also do some amazing stuff; you won’t believe these mind blowing facts about french bulldogs.

 - Dachshund — This breed’s compact size sells itself, and with such short legs, dachshunds tire out even with only mild exercise.